MobileTeleSystems/onetl/mddocs/docs/en/connection/db_connection/mysql/types.md

 For example, you can use `CAST(column AS text)` to convert data to string representation on MySQL side, and so it will be read as Spark's `StringType()`.

-It is also possible to use [JSON_OBJECT](https://dev.mysql.com/doc/refman/en/json.html) MySQL function and parse JSON columns in MySQL with the {obj}`JSON.parse_column <onetl.file.format.json.JSON.parse_column>` method.
+It is also possible to use [JSON_OBJECT](https://dev.mysql.com/doc/refman/en/json.html) MySQL function and parse JSON columns in MySQL with the [JSON.parse_column][onetl.file.format.json.JSON.parse_column] method.

 ```python
 from pyspark.sql.types import IntegerType, StructType, StructField